 It is strongly encouraged that students use a desktop or laptop computer running Windows or macOS when taking exams.
 Devices such as iPads and Chromebooks may be sufficient, but some Android and Windows tablets may not be compatible with Respondus LockDown Browser.
+Click here for System requirements.

-You also are required to use Respondus Monitor with a webcam, which will record you during an online exam.
-For system requirements for Respondus Monitor, please visit this LINK.
-Your computer must have a functioning webcam and microphone.
-A webcam (built-in or external) is used to validate the testing area with a 360-degree environment scan.
-We understand that desktops create a challenge in regard to the environment scan; however, a 360-degree view of your surroundings and showing your full desk space is a requirement for your courses.
+When using Respondus Monitor, your webcam will record you during an online exam.
+The webcam (builtin or external) is used to validate the testing area with a 360-degree environment scan.
+We understand that desktops create a challenge in regard to the environment scan, however, a 360-degree view of your surroundings and showing your full desk space is a requirement for your courses.
 If you have a very large desktop monitor that is unable to fulfill this requirement, it may be necessary to purchase an external webcam.
 Instructions on downloading and installing this browser will be given at the start of your courses.